yuanqing/figma-plugins/packages/figma-select-layers/README.md

 ## Commands

-All commands make a sub-selection within the currently-selected layers, or creates a new selection of layers if the selection is empty.
+With the exception of Select Similar Layers, all commands make a sub-selection within the currently-selected layers, or creates a new selection of layers if the selection is empty.

 ### Select Layers by Name